 ALL IMAGES: JAMES STOPFORTH

 A table plan gives direction and avoids the awkward shuffling around the table without anyone knowing where best to place themselves.
-It also means that you can encourage your guests to meet new people and socialise with those they aren’t familiar with.
 Place settings are the sweetest way to signal a table plan.
 They not only indicate where you would like everybody to sit, but are also a lovely memento for your guests to take away with them.

 These posies are perfect for using up tiny stems or snapped heads that are too short for other arrangements.
 And don’t forget to include dried elements, such as strawflower and grasses to give texture and interest.
 I would suggest making these the day before, if you are hosting a breakfast or brunch, or first thing in the morning if you’re hosting lunch.